What They Told Us: Reviewing Last Week’s Key Polls - Week Ending December 2, 2023

 - Many voters don’t want Vice President Kamala Harris as President Joe Biden’s 2024 running mate, but most Democrats do.
 Among Republican voters, meanwhile, Florida Gov. Ron DeSantis leads among potential VP picks, if former President Donald Trump is next year’s GOP nominee.

 - Most voters don’t believe Congress is doing a good job and, by a 2-to-1 margin, say members of Congress care more about the media than about what voters think.

--- The president earned a monthly job approval of 43% in November, showing no change from the previous two months.
+- The president earned a monthly job approval of 44% in November, down one point from October.

 Visit the Rasmussen Reports home page for the latest current polling coverage of events in the news.
 The page is updated several times each day.

 Remember, if it's in the news, it's in our polls.

 Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.

 We conduct public opinion polls on a variety of topics to inform our audience on events in the news and other topics of interest.
 To ensure editorial control and independence, we pay for the polls ourselves and generate revenue through the sale of subscriptions, sponsorships, and advertising.
 Nightly polling on politics, business and lifestyle topics provides the content to update the Rasmussen Reports web site many times each day.
 If it's in the news, it's in our polls.
 Additionally, the data drives a daily update newsletter and various media outlets across the country.